saeedhassansolangi/Creating-Development-Environment-for-Node-and-React/README.md

 ## 6. Creating npm Scripts for Development

-* we need 2 commands to run this environment. we need to run our web server and need to run Webpack to bundle the frontend application for browsers.
+* We need __2__ Commands to run this environment.
+We need to run our web server and need to run Webpack to bundle the frontend application for browsers.

 Now , goto the package.json and put below two lines under the scripts